Maud A. Merrill

 Maud Amanda Merrill (April 30, 1888 – January 15, 1978) was an American psychologist.
 Both an alumna and faculty member of Stanford University, Merrill worked with Lewis Terman to develop the second and third editions of the Stanford–Binet Intelligence Scales.

 Early life

 Merrill was born in 1888 in Owatonna, Minnesota.
 As a child she lived at the Minnesota State Public School for Dependent and Neglected Children, an orphanage of which her father was the director.
 She earned a psychology degree from Oberlin College in 1911.

 Career

 Employed by the Minnesota Bureau of Research, Merrill was a research assistant assigned to the Faribault Minnesota State Home for the Feeble Minded and she worked as an assistant to bureau head Fred Kuhlmann.
-After several years with the bureau, she decided to return to school to pursue a Ph.D. in psychology.
+After several years with the bureau, she decided to apply to the psychology program at Stanford University and pursue a Ph.D. in psychology.
 Merrill wrote to Stanford to inquire about their graduate psychology program, but department head Frank Angell sent her a lukewarm reply asking her why she could not attend a school closer to her.